stuartgraham/HelloWorldCDKPipeline/README.md

 ## Branches
-`fargate`  Deploys to ECS Fargate and ALB stack `lambda`  Deploys to Lambda container
+`fargate`  Deploys to ECS Fargate and ALB stack `lambdacontainer`  Deploys to Lambda container